-An ANOVA revealed a significant effect of persons, F(1, 341) = 12.26, p = .0005, a non-significant effect of days, F(1, 341) = 2.89, p = .09, and a non-significant interaction between these two variables, F(1, 341) = 3.07, p = .08.
+An ANOVA (analyzing outcome efficacy) revealed a significant effect of persons, F(1, 341) = 12.26, p = .0005; a nonsignificant effect of days, F(1, 341) = 2.89, p = .09; and a nonsignificant interaction between these two variables, F(1, 341) = 3.07, p = .08.
 In sum, and supporting H4, aggregating over many persons compared to one person produced higher outcome efficacy.
-As expected, aggregating over many persons compared to one person had no effect on either individual or collective levels of ability efficacy (all p's > .05).
+As expected, aggregating over many persons compared to one person had no effect on either individual or collective levels of ability efficacy (all ps > .05).

-We used Hayes' (2017) PROCESS model 4 to test mediation with persons as the independent variable, outcome efficacy as the mediator variable, and intention as the dependent variable.
-The analysis supported H5: outcome efficacy was a significant mediator of the relationship between the number of persons and intention, IE = 0.25, SE = 0.08, 95% CI: 0.11, 0.411.
-Thus, the collective aggregation manipulation increased preference for unplugging unused phone chargers through a process of increased perceived outcome efficacy.
+We used Hayes's (2017) PROCESS Model 4 to test mediation with persons as the independent variable, outcome efficacy as the mediator variable, and intention as the dependent variable.
+The analysis supported H5: Outcome efficacy was a significant mediator of the relationship between the number of persons and intention (Indirect Effect [IE] = .25, SE = .08, 95% confidence interval [CI: .11, .41]).1 Thus, the collective aggregation manipulation increased preference for unplugging unused phone chargers through a process of increased perceived outcome efficacy.

-The data collected in Experiment 5 once again demonstrated that reading about the aggregated benefits of potential collective action - in this case, 1,000 people all unplugging unused mobile phone chargers for one day - increased the intention to act compared to the equivalent benefits for one individual.
+The data collected in Experiment 5 once again demonstrated that reading about the aggregated benefits of potential collective action-in this case, 1,000 people all unplugging unused mobile phone chargers for 1 day-increased the intention to act compared to the equivalent benefits for one individual.
 We also replicated the finding that people are sensitive not only to the size of the potential outcomes but also to the aggregation policy used to calculate those outcomes.
-Specifically, people expressed a stronger intention for pro-social action when the aggregation occurred over 1,000 people rather than 1,000 days.
+Specifically, people expressed a stronger intention for prosocial action when the aggregation occurred over 1,000 people rather than 1,000 days.

-In this experiment, we found that outcome efficacy is at least partially responsible for the collective aggregation effect.
-Specifically, people were more likely to feel that their actions and that the actions of others were going to be effective at achieving a collective goal - in this case, addressing the threat of climate change - when the potential savings were described as deriving from the effort of many hypothetical people compared to the effort of just one.
-Interestingly, although the literature tends to assume that they are conceptually distinct, the pattern of responses to the efficacy questions suggested that participants treated individual and collective outcome efficacy as one overall construct.
+In this experiment, we found that outcome efficacy was at least partially responsible for the collective aggregation effect.
+Specifically, people were more likely to feel that their actions and that the actions of others were going to be effective at achieving a collective goal-in this case, addressing the threat of climate changewhen the potential savings were described as deriving from the effort of many hypothetical people compared to the effort of just one.
+It is interesting that although the literature tends to assume that they are conceptually distinct, the pattern of responses to the efficacy questions suggested that participants treated individual and collective outcome efficacy as one overall construct.
 We return to this point in the General Discussion.

 We conducted Experiment 6 to test H1, H3, and H5.
-Following the "moderation-of-process" design approach advocated by Spencer, Zanna, and Fong (2005) to examine psychological processes, in this experiment we sought to directly manipulate outcome efficacy.
+Following the moderation-of-process design approach advocated by Spencer, Zanna, and Fong (2005) to examine psychological processes, in this experiment we sought to directly manipulate outcome efficacy.
 Antecedents of efficacy include mastery experiences, vicarious experiences, and verbal persuasion (Bandura, 1997).
-We attempted to manipulate outcome efficacy by presenting participants with a vicarious experience in the form of a news story reporting the outcome of a pro-social charity drive.
+We attempted to manipulate outcome efficacy by presenting participants with a vicarious experience in the form of a news story reporting the outcome of a prosocial charity drive.

 The logic of this study was to break the relationship between collective aggregation and outcome efficacy by artificially increasing outcome efficacy for one group via the new story.
 In other words, we expected to see the normal collective aggregation effect mediated by outcome efficacy when outcome efficacy was manipulated to be low (after reading about an unsuccessful charity drive).
-This pattern of results would be similar to Experiment 5.
+This pattern of results would be similar to that in Experiment 5.
 In contrast, we expected no collective aggregation effect, and thus no mediation, when outcome efficacy was manipulated to be high (after reading about a successful charity drive).
-This is because the primary benefit of collective aggregation - increasing outcome efficacy - would have no effect when outcome efficacy was already very high.
+This is because the primary benefit of collective aggregation-increasing outcome efficacy-would have no effect when outcome efficacy was already very high.